aws/aws-lc/BUILDING.md

 # Experimental Snapsafe detection

-AWS-LC contains experimental support for Snapsafe-type ube detection using SysGenID (https://lkml.org/lkml/2021/3/8/677).
-The SysGenID interface is not yet finalised.
+AWS-LC contains experimental support for Snapsafe-type uniqueness breaking event (ube) detection using SysGenID (https://lkml.org/lkml/2021/3/8/677).
+The SysGenID interface is not yet finalised and has little support.
 Therefore, we only use this as a hardening mechanism and fail open.
-This behaviour is similar to how fork detection works in AWS-LC with the caveat we do not force mixing entropy into the DRBG state if Snapsafe detection cannot be initialised.
+This behaviour is similar to how fork detection works in AWS-LC with the caveat that we do not force mixing entropy into the DRBG state if Snapsafe detection cannot be initialised.

 There are two Snapsafe related build options:
 * `SNAPSAFE_MUST_DEFEND` Define this option to force AWS-LC to mix entropy into the internal DRBG state if Snapsafe is not supported.
-* `AWSLC_USE_SYSGENID_PATH=\"<path to SysGenID device>\"` Define this option to modify the path used when initialising the SysGenId device.
+* `SYSGENID_PATH=<path to SysGenID device>` Define this option to modify the path used when initialising the SysGenId device.